Predestination

 Can God’s saving power fail?
 No; God is omnipotent.
 Christ said, “[My sheep] shall not perish for ever, and no man shall pluck them out of My hand” (John 10:28).
 St. Paul adds a corollary to this fact in Romans, stating that “all things work unto good for those who love God (Romans 8:28).”
 The sins of others may cause some to falter, as in a friend encouraging another friend to tell a lie.
 But among the predestined, the sins of others only give them more strength, as in the example of the martyr courageously defying the persecutor.
 One’s own sins also typically cause them to falter, as the habit of vice makes it more difficult to return to virtue.
 But among the predestined, even one’s own sins are taken instead as opportunities to grow in humility and hope.

 We see a very clear example of this reality in the Gospel.
 At the Last Supper, Jesus said to Peter, “Satan has demanded to sift all of you like wheat, but I have prayed for you that your own faith may not fail; and you, when once you have turned back, strengthen your brothers.”
 And Peter said to him, “Lord, I am ready to go with you to prison and to death!”
 Jesus said, “I tell you, Peter, the cock will not crow this day, until you have denied three times that you know me” (Luke 22:31-34).
 Peter then betrayed Jesus exactly as described.
-But as Jesus had prayed, he did not ultimately fail; this event instead led him to recognize his own weakness.
+But as Jesus had prayed, he did not ultimately fail; he instead recognized his weakness and repented.
 After Pentecost, he led the Apostles faithfully and did not falter again, even bravely facing his own crucifixion.

 Reprobation